Radware/DP_forensics_attackipsid_to_syslog_uid/README.md

 ## Change log

-v1.0
+v1.0<br>
-11/10/2022 Added conditions for different length attackipsid 11/14/2022 Bugfix for ID where first part of the ID is 6 digits, the second part is 10 digits 11/14/2022 Rebuild the script based on the length of the attackipsid
+11/10/2022 Added conditions for different length attackipsid<br>
+11/14/2022 Bugfix for ID where first part of the ID is 6 digits, the second part is 10 digits<br>
+11/14/2022 Rebuild the script based on the length of the attackipsid<br>

 ## How to run